duncantl/RDAInfo/README.md

 The current R code reads each string in a character vector with three R calls.
 It has to read the integer identifying the CHARSXP, then the number of characters, and then seeking/reading that number of characters.

+These two variations show the efficiency of factors in representing a large character vector with a small number of unique values.